arefin101/Eslint-Setup-For-React-App/README.md

 ## Linting Setup

-In order to lint and format your React project automatically according to popular airbnb style guide, I recommend you to follow the instructions below.
+In order to lint and format your React project automatically according to popular airbnb style guide, Follow the instructions below.

 ### Install Dev Dependencies